ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 * The OMA has pre-defined objects suitable for most cases, but custom objects may still be defined for local use.
 * One or more instances of a resource may exist simultaneously within an object but each will have a unique instance identifier.

 Object and resource identifiers are 16 bit integers.
-Object and resource *instance* identifiers are 8 bit integers.

 A resource instance is accessed via its parent object instance using a semantic approach: